 Fear is weird.

-Most people tend to fear absurd things that are unlikely to cause them harm.
-People fear spiders, the judgement of people they don’t know, wide-open spaces, missing out on stupid stuff and going to the dentist.
+Most people fear absurd things that are unlikely to cause them harm.
+They fear spiders, the judgement of people they don’t know, wide-open spaces, missing out on stupid stuff and going to the dentist.

 I have my own fair share of (mostly) irrational fears.
 I am petrified of snakes (even the non-poisonous ones) and I avoid enclosed spaces like the plague.
 If there happens to be an enclosed space (like a cave) that might possibly be home-sweet-home to a snake you can totally forget about it.
 I will not, under any circumstances, willingly go within a hundred feet of that den of iniquity.
 Conversely, most people do not fear things that can actually hurt them such as: dark alleys, lack of situational awareness, evil motives, and taking terrible advice.

 For the most part, healthy, growing Christians experience less fear than most people (Romans 8:15, Romans 13:3, 2nd Timothy 1:7, Hebrews 2:14-15, 1st John 4:18).
 That being said, there is at least one thing every Christian ought to fear, we should fear limiting God’s ability to work in our lives.